Artist Collective Program

 Artist Collective Impact

-Through engagement in our Artist Collective program, Daybreak artists increase their artistic and entrepreneurial skills, produce marketable art, publicly display their work, and gain exposure to various career opportunities in the arts in order to earn creative income and increase their independence.
+Through engagement in our Artist Collective program, Daybreak artists grow their artistic and entrepreneurial skills, create and sell original artwork, exhibit in a variety of public spaces, and gain exposure to various career opportunities in the arts in order to earn creative income and increase their independence.

 Help us make an even bigger impact this year!